M4THsb09/sadbackdoor/README.md

 # Usage

-1.- First we must look for a web directory where we have write permissions/n 2.- Once inside that directory we must upload the files "sadbackdoor.html" and "execute.php" (using wget, for example).
+1.- First we must look for a web directory where we have write permissions

+2.- Once inside that directory we must upload the files "sadbackdoor.html" and "execute.php" (using wget, for example).
 3.- Search the directory via web where the backdoor is located.
 4.- Enter the IP and port "listening"